Skip to content

 747-8 Intercontinental

-747-8 Intercontinental is the representative branch of the Boeing 747 family, capturing the final passenger branch of the 747 line.
+747-8 Intercontinental is an in-service member of the Boeing 747 family, known for the final passenger branch of the 747 line.

 Range 7,730 nm · Entry 2012